Main Content

 You can nest buses to any depth.
 If one of the inputs to a Bus Creator block is a bus, then its output is a bus hierarchy that contains at least one nested bus.

-Connect the output of the second Bus Creator block to a Scope block and label the output TopBus.
-To visually identify the buses, compile the model by clicking Update Model or Run on the Modeling tab of the Simulink Toolstrip.
-Compiling the model updates the line styles.
+Connect the output of the second Bus Creator block to a Scope block and label the output Sources.

 Compiled model with bus line style at output of Bus Creator blocks

-This example shows how to group the output signals of a subsystem or model into a virtual bus using Out Bus Element blocks.
+To group the outputs of a subsystem or model into a bus, use Out Bus Element blocks.
+Out Bus Element blocks accept signals, messages, and buses as input.

 Model with three source blocks